 Will AI replace human creative work entirely?

 Unlikely.
-AI can generate passable content quickly and cheaply, but it struggles with genuine creativity, emotional depth, and original thinking.
-What’s more likely is a split: some markets will race to the bottom with AI-generated content, while others will increasingly value and pay premium prices for demonstrably human work.
+AI can generate passable content quickly and cheaply, but it struggles with real creativity, emotional depth, and original thinking.
+What’s more likely is a split.
+Some markets will race to the bottom with AI-generated content, while others will increasingly value and pay premium prices for demonstrably human work.

 What is the Dead Internet Theory?